EBelizor/Pewlett-Hackard-Analysis/README.md

 ### Retirement Title

-- There is a large sum of Duplicated values in the retirement_titles table.
+- There is a large sum of duplicate values in the "retirement_titles" table.
 (See Below)

 ![](Resources/Retirement_titles.png)

-- The unique_titles table alleviates the issue of duplicates in the retirement_titles table.
+- The "unique_titles" table alleviates the issue of duplicates in the "retirement_titles" table.
   - The table still however shows employees who may have already retired.

-- Most of our retirng employees are either Senior Engineers or Senior Staff.
+- Most of our retiring employees are either Senior Engineers or Senior Staff.

 ![](Resources/retiring_titles.png)